spanner/radiant-sites-extension/README.markdown

 The [scoped_admin extension][4] uses this method to confine layouts, snippets and (some) users to sites.
 It only takes four lines of code and two partials.

-We've also shrunk the [paperclipped_multisite][5] to a one-liner.
+We've also shrunk the [paperclipped_multi_site extension][5] to a one-liner.

-Our [reader extension][6] - which handles site membership - is site scoped if this extension is present.
-It includes a useful `fake_site_scope` class that drops a warning in the log if site-scoping is not possible but otherwise makes the extension work equally well in a single-site installation.
+Our [reader extension][6] - which handles the mechanics of site membership - is site scoped if this extension is present.
+It includes a useful `fake_site_scope` class that drops a warning in the log if site-scoping is not possible but otherwise lets the extension work in a single-site installation.

 ### Security ###